cyberbotics/webots/docs/guide/installation-procedure.md

 #### From the Installation File

-1. Download the `webots-{{ webots.version.package }}.dmg` installation file from our [website](https://cyberbotics.com).
-2. Double click on this file.
+It is better to download Webots using `curl` so that it doesn't get tagged as "downloaded from the Internet" and won't be blocked by macOS Gatekeeper:

+1. Open a Terminal app.
+2. Type `curl -L -O https://github.com/cyberbotics/webots/releases/download/{{ webots.version.package }}/webots-{{ webots.version.package }}.dmg`.
-This will mount on the desktop a volume named "Webots" containing the "Webots" folder.
+3. From the finder, locate the downloaded dmg file, double-click on it.
+This will mount on the desktop a volume named "Webots" containing the "Webots" application.
-3. Move this folder to your "/Applications" folder or wherever you would like to install Webots.
+4. Move this application to your home ~/Applications folder or to your system "/Application" folder (administrator priviliges required).

 #### From the Homebrew Package